dbalatero/hotel/design-activity.md

 Q: Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled
 A: Implementation B is more loosely coupled because it has fewer dependencies and each class adheres more to SRP and knows less about the other objects.

+Q: Identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe what changes you would need to make to improve this design, and how the resulting design would be an improvement.
+A:
+I noticed that my FrontDesk class called Hotel::Block.new by name directly inside FrontDesk#create_block.
+I decided to wrap this instance creation inside a private helper method in FrontDesk class called #create_block (similar to the private create_reservation method for creating new instances of Hotel::Reservation), and renamed the main create_block method as “make_block”.
+I think this is an improvement because if Block were to change, it would be easier to update the helper method.

+There were a few other observations that I had but did not act on:
+I also noticed that both Reservation and Block classes have some similar behavior, including the #booked_for?(date) and #date_range methods and wondered if that duplication was acceptable given that the Reservation and Block objects are used differently.
+I also noticed that FrontDesk has a number of methods whose purpose is to find available rooms, such as #find_available_room, which calls #available_rooms, which calls Room methods #available? and #not_blocked?.
+There are also the private methods #find_available_room_with_number and #find_room_with_block.
+And after reading POODR chapter 4, where Metz makes the suggestion of a TripFinder class for her code example, it made me wonder if all of this finding rooms behavior belonged in its own class like “RoomFinder” - but I’d like more feedback before I attempt to implement this.
+I also considered that FrontDesk should probably have a way of calculating the total cost of a reservation, for when people checkout and pay; however, this was not part of the stated requirements so I’ll assume it should not be built.